Wsine/feishu2md/testdata/testdocx.2.md

 #### Internal Links

-<strong>You can set the href to headers</strong>, which will create a bookmark that allow you to jump to that section after clicking.
+**You can set the href to headers**, which will create a bookmark that allow you to jump to that section after clicking.
 For example:

 Command(on Windows: Ctrl) + Click This link will jump to header `Block Elements`.
 To see how to write that, please move cursor or click that link with `⌘` key pressed to expand the element into markdown source.